 2. Streamline Data Preparation, Aggregation, & Consolidation

-By centralizing company-wide data in a single, accessible, and easily maintained source, raw data can be collected, parsed, and prepared to output a disaggregated pool of golden-copy data available for replication and reuse by permitted profiles.
-Here, Dataiku’s ability to industrialize data standardization, ETL, and EDA with explainable, visual pipelines and pre-built statistical cards can optimize analytics teams’ efficiency.
-To learn more about Dataiku’s ability to support data centralization, organization, and analytics, refer to Novartis’ experience streamlining their corporate analytics with Dataiku to prime data-driven decision-making.
+Next, we recommend supplementing these connection pipelines with data parsing and preparation steps so as for collected raw data to be stored in a pre-processed, cleaned format.
+Here, Dataiku’s ability to industrialize data standardization, ETL, and EDA with explainable, visual pipelines will optimize analytics teams’ efficiency.
+Furthermore, whether full or low code users are working with sources of structured spreadsheets or unstructured data from pdf reports, Dataiku’s GenAI-powered assistant AI Prepare can further boost performance.
+To learn more about Dataiku’s ability to support data centralization, organization, and analytics, refer to Novartis’ experience streamlining their corporate analytics with Dataiku to facilitate data-driven decision-making.

 Let’s Recap